nodejs/i18n/README.md

 - APIs and implementations which support the specific cultural & socio-linguistic preferences, such as localized methods for displaying dates & times.
 - The ability for [Node.js](https://github.com/nodejs/node) and its related modules & applications to be translated into distinct human languages.

+For details on these aspects, see the [i18n API](./guides/I18N-API.md) guide.

 ### What l10n (Localization) means to us

 - Making the Node.js project's API documentation, site, and tutorial content available in every language.
-- The responsibility to provide translators with a useful platform to work in.
+- Providing translators with a useful and productive platform to work in.
-- The responsibility to provision Node.js with all l10n assets, through coordination with [Node.js](https://github.com/nodejs/node) core contributors.
+- Provisioning Node.js with all l10n assets, through coordination with [Node.js](https://github.com/nodejs/node) core contributors.

-- Members of this group are not responsible for performing the act of translation itself.
+Members of this group are not responsible for performing the actual translations, but of coordinating the translation among the language-specific l10n groups.

 ### Summary of our Responsibilities